dealloc/vuec/README.md

 # Vuec
 ## Vue container - a simple IoC container for Vue 2

+**UNMAINTAINED WARNING** I don't use Vuec myself anymore, and I hardly have time to maintain Vuec.
+If you are interested in taking over the project feel free to contact me.

 ### Installation
 Install using `yarn add vue-container` or `npm install --save vue-container`